Vișeu de Sus: History

 The town of Viseu de Sus, according to most authors of monographs, is documented from February 2, 1365 (Ketwyssou).
 This first mention of Vișeu de Sus as a settlement appears in the diploma of the King Louis I of Hungary.
-According to other authors, the settlement was documented since 1549, under the name of "Vișeul Nou" (The New Vișeu) or "Între Râuri" (Between Rivers), being situated at the confluence of the two rivers – name met until the beginning of the 20th century.
+According to other authors, the settlement was documented since 1549, under the name of Vișeul Nou (The New Vișeu) or Între Râuri (Between Rivers), being situated at the confluence of the two rivers – name met until the beginning of the 20th century.

-In 1373, the border of Vișeu de Sus and Borșa is marked, and in 1385 appears the inferior Vișeu (Vișeu de Jos).
-The year 1453 is the one in which János Hunyadi, the Voivode of Transylvania and the governor of Hungary, gives Vișeu de Sus to the three knezes Ștefan, Petru Mândru and Nan (Nașcu) and their brothers.
+In 1373, the border of Vișeu de Sus and Borșa is marked, and in 1385 there appears Vișeu de Jos.
+The year 1453 is the one in which John Hunyadi, the Voivode of Transylvania and the governor of Hungary, gives Vișeu de Sus to the three knezes Ștefan, Petru Mândru, and Nan (Nașcu) and their brothers.

 The evolution of the town itself starts after the year 1770, when there is established forestry centers with workers in Vişeu and Borșa – "țipțeri" colonists – from Spiš, brought to Vișeu by order of Joseph II, Holy Roman Emperor.

 In 1743, in Vișeu de Sus there are settled miners from Saxony and establishes exploitation of ores.
-In 1773, in Vișeu there is established a logging exploitation center, colonized with "sași" from Spiš.
+In 1773, in Vișeu there is established a logging exploitation center, colonized with "sași" (Transylvanian Saxons) from Spiš.

 In 1775, in Vișeu there are settled German families from Austria (Salzburg and Tyrol).
 Between 1776 and 1794, the first colonists from Salzkammergut come.
 In 1778, 25 families from Gmunden settled in the village, mostly with many children.
 In 1780 the first construction by the newcomers were made such as: First mill in the east side of the city; the construction of the dam above Măcârlău begins, construction which would end in 1784, year when other families from Bavaria settle in Vișeu de Sus.
 Jews from Galicia also settled in Vișeu de Sus in the 18th century and worked primarily in the lumber industry.

 In 1788, the elementary school of the treasury in Vișeu de Sus is established, and in 1790 the dam at Făina is built, as well as the first Roman Catholic parish in Vișeu.
 In 1798, the first general school is open.
 The work of the "țipțeri" is materialized also with the first timber factory (built in 1809), the state store (deposit) built in 1817.
 Between 1809 and 1810, the new neighborhood "Țipțerai" is formed and populated.